 Cryptocurrency fraud is on the rise

-As the popularity and the number of users swell, these fintech platforms are being swarmed by fraudsters looking to abuse the ecosystem for financial gain by way of cryptocurrency fraud.
+As the popularity and the number of users swell, these fintech platforms are being swarmed by attackers looking to abuse the ecosystem for financial gain by way of cryptocurrency fraud.
 The first five months of 2020 have already witnessed thefts and fraud to the tune of $1.36 billion.
-98% of this total amount— which adds up to nearly $1 billion—was lost to fraud, affecting more than 715,000 victims.
-Theft and fraud are, therefore, a growing challenge for crypto exchanges as the cryptocurrency market is still not adequately regulated.
+98% of this total amount— which adds up to nearly $1 billion—was lost to abuse, affecting more than 715,000 victims.
+Theft and abuse are, therefore, a growing challenge for crypto exchanges as the cryptocurrency market is still not adequately regulated.

 A global fintech platform was facing challenges fighting cryptocurrency fraud